Fans boo players kneeling before MLS game

 There was a smattering of boos when players from FC Dallas and Nashville SC collectively took a knee during the national anthem before their Major League Soccer game on Wednesday in Frisco, Texas.

-Dallas defender Reggie Cannon said he was disgusted by the boos at Toyota Stadium when players and officials knelt to call attention to racial injustice.
-He said teammate Ryan Hollingshead turned to him afterwards and said he was sorry.
+Dallas defender Reggie Cannon said he was disgusted by the boos at Toyota Stadium when players and officials kneeled to call attention to racial injustice.
+He said teammate Ryan Hollingshead turned to him afterward and said he was sorry.

 - How Dallas and Nashville prepared for rest of 2020 season